When I think of Japan I equate it with Tokyo and the hyper-technology feel of that city.

 If Americans simply cut energy consumption down to Japan’s level, which is more than reasonable, it would roughly equate to 100 million less energy-hungry consumers on this planet.
 If a country that is considered just as modern, just as advanced, and just as fun and exciting can harm the environment less, why can’t the United States?

 Be sure to visit the Green Blizzard Store for recommended “green” reading and products.
-Here are a few articles we think you’ll enjoy.
+Here are a few articles our editor’s think you’ll enjoy.